crazy-max/diun/doc/providers/docker.md

 ## About

-The Docker provider allows you to analyze the containers of your standalone Docker instance to extract the images found and check for updates on the registry.
+The Docker provider allows you to analyze the containers of your Docker instance to extract images found and check for updates on the registry.

 ## Quick start